New hopes for U.S. data breach law collide with old reality

 WASHINGTON Data thefts at U.S. retailers have rekindled enthusiasm in Congress for a single federal law on how customers should be notified about such breaches, but those efforts face the same roadblock as in the past: dozens of overlapping state laws already in place.

-Congressional hearings and calls for new powers by consumer protection agencies followed quickly after breaches at retailers Target Corp (TGT.N), Neiman Marcus and Michaels Companies were revealed.
+Congressional hearings and calls for new powers by consumer protection agencies followed quickly after breaches at retailers Target Corp, Neiman Marcus and Michaels Companies were revealed.

 Several Senate bills that languished in past years have been revived, spearheaded by powerful Democrats on commerce, judiciary, intelligence and homeland security committees.